gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 <!-- 21 -->

-## Chapter X: How peace was restored.
+## Chapter X: How peace was restored

 Roderic well knowing the uncertainty of events in war, and that, as it is justly said, "A wise man should try every means before he has recourse to arms," and also greatly dreading to join battle with